Exercising is essential to keep the body functioning properly, but we need to have a balance of many different types of exercise to be really healthy.

 I had a client that was a high-level marketing executive with a pretty stressful job, plus she ran 4-5x per week every morning before getting into the office and did a spin class 2x per week.

 You would think with that amount of exercising she would have no problem with her weight, but she did.
 She had hypothyroid and could not lose that nagging twelve pounds that had been weighing her down for over a decade.
 She was frustrated that she could implement the best marketing strategies to win clients, but when it came to her weight she was struggling.

 I encouraged her to consider exercising less hard: only two times per week running or spinning, and incorporate daily walking and gentle Hatha Yoga classes into her routine on the other days.

 She was extremely hesitant at first.
 She feared that if she stopped working out so hard she would blow up like a balloon!

-Keep in mind that running won’t necessarily contribute to thyroid disease, but if you add in nutritional deficiencies, plus high stress, with an over-exercising routine, your body may be headed for a break down.
-Or, I should say, a slow down.
+Keep in mind that running won’t necessarily contribute to thyroid disease or adrenal fatigue, but if you add in nutritional deficiencies, plus high stress, with an over-exercising routine, your body may be headed for a breakdown before you know it.

 And, for all of you ladies out there that are still getting your menstrual cycle every month… STOP exercising when you get your period!
 Especially, on the first and second day of your cycle.
 Exercising while you are bleeding is exhausting.